-Cute Injury are on hand to provide you with immediate and effective legal assistance if you, or someone you know, has suffered an illness as a direct result to exposure to Asbestos in the past.
+Cute Injury are on hand to provide you with immediate and effective legal assistance if you, or someone you know, has suffered an illness as a direct result of exposure to Asbestos in the past.
 Asbestos-related diseases such as Mesothelioma, Asbestosis and Pleural Thickening can take years and even decades to become apparent following asbestos exposure.
 If you or a family member has contracted an Asbestos-related disease then get in touch with us now for a free consultation.

-"Thanks to Cute Injury I was able to claim compensation after suffering from mesothelioma caused by working as a builder.""We were not provided with the correct protection at work, and Cute Injury were able to help me make a claim after I contracted mesothelioma."
+"Thanks to Cute Injury I was able to claim compensation after suffering from mesothelioma caused by working as a builder."We were not provided with the correct protection at work, and Cute Injury were able to help me make a claim after I contracted mesothelioma."

 If you feel that your employer at the time you were exposed to Asbestos failed to take reasonable steps to protect you - despite the fact that they should have been expected to foresee the damage that this could do, and that this failure resulted in being exposed to asbestos - then you could be entitled to make a claim for compensation.
 Get in touch with Cute Injury now to learn more about how we can help.

-Did you know that there are around 4,000 Asbestos related deaths in the UK every year, and that deaths are expected to peak in the year 2015?
+Did you know that there are around 4,000 Asbestos-related deaths in the UK every year and that deaths are expected to peak in the year 2015?
 In the EU as a whole, there are 250,000 asbestos-related deaths each year.
 We've put together this useful infographic to help you better understand the scale of asbestos exposure over the past few decades as well as learn more about the different types of asbestos and the effects it can have on the lungs - causing illnesses like mesothelioma and asbestosis.

 The latest guidelines for the control of Asbestos was released on 6 April 2012, which has replaced all previous asbestos regulations.
 The Control of Asbestos Regulations 2012 was created as a result of the European Commission’s belief that the UK had not sufficiently fulfilled the EU Directive on Exposure to Asbestos (2009).
 Most aspects of the regulations have not changed.
 Things that have changed are mainly relating to certain types of non-licensed work with asbestos which include the need for keeping accurate records of the work carried out and medical surveillance.